yemifatodu/DIABETESPROJECT-MERI-SKILL/README.md

 2. **Feature Importance:** Through EDA, I identified key features that significantly influence the likelihood of diabetes, such as glucose levels, BMI, and age.
 These were the features that helped in the prediction made by this model.

-3. **Model Performance:** The logistic regression model performed well, with an accuracy of X% (specific value from the report).
+3. **Model Performance:** The logistic regression model performed well, with an accuracy of 0.7532467532467533% .
 The data also supported the model in the model’s precision and recall measurements, showing the reliability of its prediction about the likelihood of diabetes.

 4. **Visualization and Interpretation:** Visualizations, including heatmaps and correlation plots, provided clear insights into the relationships between variables.
-The result of the AUC-ROC was 0.95, and this was interpreted as being an effective discriminator between positive and negative cases.

 **Conclusion:**